 Order Paid rule: you can define how many points a user can redeem on each order they place, both in terms of percentage of the total and in fixed value.
 Whatever amount is reached first is what counts.
 For example, if you have a 10% redeem max and an AED 10 redeem in value, for an order of AED 60, the 10% will apply, since AED 6 (10%) is lower than AED 10.
 This means the customer will be able to redeem only AED 6 in that order.

-Uses can access their wallets and earn & burn points in all services you have active, i.e. Dine-In, Delivery, Pickup and PAT (Pay at Table).
+Users can access their wallets and earn & burn points in all services you have active, i.e. Dine-In, Delivery, Pickup, and PAT (Pay at Table).

 Monitoring via Reports